Search results for:

 As you can see, there is a LOT of info to see on this page.
 Let's break it down, one section at a time.

-This is a very simple section of the website.
-It shows that you’re currently looking at the dashboard and gives you one-click access to launch a terminal command prompt (launched in a new window) or a File Manager instance (also launched in a new window or tab).
+This is a straightforward section of the website.
+It shows that you're currently looking at the dashboard and gives you one-click access to launch a terminal command prompt (launched in a new window) or a File Manager instance (also launched in a new window or tab).

-This area displays the top 5 running processes (default view shows ALL users, can be modified to show a specific user only) in regard to current resource consumption.
+This area displays the top 5 running processes (default view shows ALL users, can be modified to show a specific user only) concerning current resource consumption.
 The settings cog toggles the visibility of the listed processes.